 At the technical, mechanistic, face of advanced cancer therapy, they do their very best to find a balance.
 And I feel as if I am participating at last, with everything that can be done to help me live longer in comfort, in good company and with increasing stocks of joy, wonder and love.

-Every patient responds in a different way to the array of medication and treatment available for each condition.
-These are the effects of the ordinary individual natural healing powers that lie at the basis of everything, these energies and forces that will keep me alive and make me better, even if when I think I am ill already, I learn instead to understand what they are telling me about health, and to give me the determination never to succumb, whether under a sturdy geodesic frame, high in the wilderness stretched under technical textiles, pitched between mountains in the midst of unexpected weather, or on the plateau of a summer summit spanning the infinite colours of night, or in a hospital bed after an ambulance journey.
+The agency of every patient responds in a different way to the array of medication and treatment available for each condition.
+These different responses are the ordinary individual natural healing powers that lie at the basis of everything, these are the energies and forces that I know will keep me alive and make me better, even if when I think I am ill already, I learn instead to understand what they are telling me about health, and to give me the determination never to succumb, whether under a sturdy geodesic frame, high in the wilderness stretched under technical textiles, pitched between mountains in the midst of unexpected weather, or on the plateau of a summer summit spanning the infinite colours of night, or in a hospital bed after an ambulance journey.

 As we all lie or sit about in, or if we can, shuffle up and down the corridor of the ward, recuperating and dealing with whatever trials this disease has now just brought us, whatever new equilibrium we have entered, I am confident that despite the extreme circumstances of my arrival, I will be leaving in a state of relative autonomy, probably next week sometime, mindful of the full extent of my condition and the limits now being placed upon my life, preparing to face the world outside – where it is no longer everybody’s duty to care for my every need.